 Having a cat with a chronic illness like diabetes requires your full commitment.
-S/he will require twice daily insulin injections, most likely for life, as well as regular blood tests.
+They will require twice-daily insulin injections, possibly for life, as well as regular blood tests.

-If your cat starts acting disoriented or unsteady on his feet a few hours after his insulin was given, or you find him unconscious or seizing, this is likely a sign of insulin overdose or it could indicate that his dependency on insulin is lessening.
+If your cat starts acting disoriented or unsteady on their feet, or you find them unconscious or seizing, this is likely a sign of insulin overdose, causing blood sugar that is too low (hypoglycemia).

 Prevention of Diabetes in Cats

 Communication between family members is also important.
 Who will give the cat insulin and when?
-What does the cat eat and when?
+How will you record when your cat has received insulin?
+What does your cat eat and when?
 How many and what kind of treats?
-What the symptoms are for insulin overdose and what should be done, etc.
+What are the symptoms of an insulin overdose, and what should family members do to help?

 Taking care of a diabetic cat is a lot of work and needs to be taken seriously.
 Once their blood glucose is managed, they can go on being a happy cat, and that is the most important thing.